Wifi Projector Explained: A UK Buyer's Guide

 - Not all wifi projectors work the same way; check whether the projector supports direct screen mirroring, home network streaming, or both.

-- For smoother wireless performance in busy UK households, dual-band support and newer standards such as WiFi 6 are worth prioritising.
+- For smoother wireless performance in busy UK households, dual-band support and newer standards such as dual-band 2.4G/5G WiFi are worth prioritising.

-- Native resolution matters more than marketing claims.
-A native 1080P model will usually deliver a sharper result for films, sport and gaming.
+- clear resolution expectations matters more than marketing claims.
+A Android smart features model will usually deliver a sharper result for films, sport and gaming.

 - Room size, ambient light, speaker quality and setup ease are just as important as wifi specs when buying for home use.